Skip to main content

 for-in Loop

-The for-in loop simplifies iteration over objects that implement the Iterable interface (such as List, Set, or Map.keys).
-It handles the underlying iterator mechanics automatically.
-Syntax
+The for-in loop is a declarative construct used to traverse objects that implement the Iterable interface (such as List or Set).
+It abstracts away the underlying Iterator mechanics (moveNext() and current).

 print(number);